What is Pegged Exchange Rate?

 Exchange rates measure a country’s currency value vis-à-vis the currency value of other countries.
 A currency can be strong or weak, depending upon its comparison with the other currency one decides to choose.
 There are many factors that can affect a currency’s value- its supply and demand, inflation in the country, the stability of the government, etc. Pegged Exchange Rates are exchange rates that are set by way of “pegging” of one’s currency with another country’s currency or some other valuable measure, such as gold.
-The supreme monetary authority of a country or the Central bank takes care of this task.
+The supreme monetary authority of a country or the Central bank, takes care of this task.
+It is also known by the name fixed exchange rate.

 - Benefits of Pegged Exchange Rates